 Krishna realized that when he was applying the chemicals pesticides, he would get seven to eight quintals per $.40 invested.
 Using the natural method, he would get 10 quintals per $.40 investment.
 Now, he uses this organic pesticide on all his crops.
 He also continues to attend the video screenings to learn new methods.

 “With the videos, we see it, and it’s not just seeing the video.
-We see them as a group, so there is a lot of discussion.
+We see them as a group, so there is a lot of discussions.
 It gets absorbed into our brains,” says Krishna.
 “I watch the videos two or three times, then I put it into practice.
 It becomes my knowledge.”